-The regulatory regime in the Republic of Ireland is also undergoing significant changes.
-An Irish Bill, The Consumer Protection (Regulation of Credit Servicing Firms) Bill 2015, released with the intention of regulating credit servicing firms to ensure regulatory protection for consumers following loan book sales was published in January 2015.
-The bill seeks to address concerns regarding the loss of regulatory protections for borrowers when portfolio of loans are sold and/or serviced to an unregulated entity.
-It is expected that the Bill will be passed as law in 2015.
-The bill would require unregulated credit servicing entities to be regulated by the Central Bank of Ireland and adopt regulatory consumer protection codes into their practices, policies and procedures.
-It is currently proposed that firms will have a three month window in order to apply to become regulated once the bill has been passed as law.
-Cabot is currently contractually obligated to ensure compliance with the relevant consumer protection codes through its debt sale and management agreements and is audited on a regular basis against such obligations.
-However, it is fully anticipated that Cabot will have to apply to become regulated by the Central Bank for credit servicing activities
+The regulatory regime in the Republic of Ireland has been subject to significant changes.
+In July 2015, the Irish Parliament introduced the Consumer Protection (Regulation of Credit Servicing Firms) Act 2015, which requires credit servicing firms to be regulated by the Central Bank of Ireland to ensure regulatory protection for consumers following loan book sales was published in January 2015.
+The Consumer Protection (Regulation of Credit Servicing Firms) Act 2015 seeks to address concerns regarding the loss of regulatory protections for borrowers when portfolio of loans are sold and/or serviced to/ by an unregulated entity.
+Cabot is registered with and regulated by the Central Bank of Ireland for credit servicing activities and its activities are subject to detailed rules on consumer protection.
+Cabot is undergoing the second stage of the authorization process in which it needs to provide its controls framework on how it ensures regulatory protection for consumers for debt portfolios it has acquired and manages.
+Cabot is already contractually obligated to ensure compliance with the relevant consumer protection codes through its debt sale and management agreements and is audited on a regular basis against such obligations.

 In addition, the other markets in which we currently operate are subject to local laws and regulations, and we have implemented compliance programs to facilitate compliance with all applicable laws and regulations in those markets.
-Our operations outside the United States are subject to the United States Foreign Corrupt Practices Act, which prohibits United States companies and their agents and employees from providing anything of value to a foreign official for the purposes of influencing any act or decision of these individuals in order to obtain an unfair advantage, to help, obtain, or retain business.
+Our operations outside the United States are subject to the U.S. Foreign Corrupt Practices Act, which prohibits U.S. companies and their agents and employees from providing anything of value to a foreign official for the purposes of influencing any act or decision of these individuals in order to obtain an unfair advantage, to help, obtain, or retain business.